 Chance refers to one method of selecting the winner of a promotion.
-Chance indicates that the promoter selects the winner randomly.11 For example, if the promoter selects the winner by drawing a name from a hat, the promoter has selected the winner by chance.
-In a chance promotion, the participant has little or no control over whether he wins or loses.12 purported contest, competition, sweepstakes, puzzle, drawing, scheme, plan, or other selection process."
-IOWA CODE § 714.B.1(4) (2003).
+Chance indicates that the promoter selects the winner randomly.
+For example, if the promoter selects the winner by drawing a name from a hat, the promoter has selected the winner by chance.
+In a chance promotion, the participant has little or no control over whether he wins or loses.

-The alternative to selecting the winner based on chance is selecting the winner based on a skill the participants demonstrate or use.13 A promotion based on skill allows the participant to have some impact on whether he wins or loses.
+The alternative to selecting the winner based on chance is selecting the winner based on a skill the participants demonstrate or use.
+A promotion based on skill allows the participant to have some impact on whether he wins or loses.
 Winning is based on factors over which the participant has some control such as scope of knowledge, dancing ability, or video production ability.